laf/librenms/doc/Support/Performance.md

 It's advisable after 24 hours of running MySQL that you run [MySQL Tuner](https://raw.githubusercontent.com/major/MySQLTuner-perl/master/mysqltuner.pl) which will make suggestions on things you can change specific to your setup.

-One recommendation we can make is that you set the following in my.cnf under a [mysqld] group:
+Some recommendations we can make is that you set the following in my.cnf under a [mysqld] group:

 ```bash
 innodb_flush_log_at_trx_commit = 0